sarthakj314/Fourier-Visualizer/README.md

 - Your drawing data persists between interactions thanks to session state magic
 - The canvas adapts perfectly to your device with responsive CSS
 - Animations are crafted as MP4 files and seamlessly embedded using base64 encoding
-- Elegant loading animations keep you informed during intensive calculations
+- Elegant loading animations keep you informed during calculations